 The water in the gaseous state is then directed to another container where it’s allowed to cool off and liquefy once more.

 It has an advantage of being cheap.
 It also effectively removes calcium, magnesium and other contaminants minerals from water.

 However, it also has its disadvantages.
 It can only be used to produce small amounts of water for drinking purposes, unlike ion exchange.
 Soft water produced by distillation also has a flat taste.
 You may need to re-oxygenate it for improved taste.

 Reverse Osmosis (Membrane Technology)

 Reverse Osmosis is one of the most efficient methods of water purification.
 Some stages are used to ensure highly purified water.

 Reverse Osmosis is also an effective method of water softening for cooking and drinking purposes.
-Removal of minerals occurs at the Osmotic Membrane Chamber.
+Removal of minerals occurs in the Osmotic Membrane Chamber.
 This chamber usually has tiny pores that can only allow water molecules to pass through.

 The pressure of around 35- 40 psi is applied to push water molecules through.
-All other substances, including calcium and magnesium ions, are left behind and softened water is produced.
+All other substances, including calcium and magnesium ions, are left behind, and softened water is produced.